-How much oil money has Australia stolen from East Timor already?
+How much oil money has Australia already stolen from Timor-Leste?

 Osan hira mak Australia nauk ona husi Timor-Leste?

 |The Laminaria-Corallina oil field in the Timor Sea is just outside the Joint Petroleum Development Area, twice as close to East Timor as it is to Australia.
 It belongs to East Timor under current international legal principles (UNCLOS).
 Laminaria-Corallina has produced 203 million barrels of oil since starting production in late 1999.
 Australia has made billions of dollars from this field, but East Timor has not received one cent.|

 The field is now about 95% depleted, but production will continue for at least another year.
 Woodside's reserve estimates for the end of 2011 said that Laminaria-Corallina still contained about 14 million recoverable barrels, and 5.3 million barrels were extracted during 2012-2014.

 How much money has Australia taken from Timor-Leste?
 Our very conservative calculations show that Australia received more than 2.2 billion U.S. dollars in government revenues from Laminaria-Corallina through the end of 2014, and the actual figure is significantly higher.

 Until 2005, Woodside’s ownership share of the two joint ventures was 44.9% of Laminaria and 50% of Corallina.
 This 47.9% proportion was constant until March 11, 2005, when Woodside purchased an additional share in Laminaria from Shell.
 Since that date, Woodside's share is 59.9% of Laminaria and 66.67% of Corallina, amounting to about 66% of total production.
 In June 2015, the West Australian reported that Woodside was looking to sell its share of the project.